Can I Sue a Semi-Truck If I Was Ran Off the Road?

 Even if the semi-truck didn’t physically touch your vehicle, the driver’s negligence caused your vehicle to run off the road, and in most states, they must compensate you for damages caused by the crash.

-What Damages Can I Sue a Semi-Truck Driver For If I Was Ran Off the Road?
+What Damages Can I Sue a Semi-Truck Driver for If I Was Run Off the Road?

 Trucking companies are heavily insured and typically settle cases outside of court.
-If a semi-truck ran your vehicle off the road and you were injured, you could be eligible to recover compensation for your financial damages and injuries from the crash.
+If a semi-truck ran your vehicle off the road and you were injured, you could recover compensation for your financial damages and injuries from the crash.

 - Medical bills